AlishbaTariq-atk/Codsoft/README.md

 # Codsoft
-This repository contains the projects and tasks completed during my internship.
+This repository contains the projects and tasks completed during my internship at Codsoft.

 ## Table of Contents
 - Task 1: Number Guess Game